asyncapi/website/pages/blog/asyncapi-say-hi-to-triggermesh.md

 ### Start a mock HTTP service

 We'll start a mock HTTP service locally to simulate the order management system that provides `orders` through an HTTP API.
-Copy the [order.json](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/order.json) file to the current directory, it we be used as a mock event.
+Copy the [order.json](https://github.com/triggermesh/tutorials/blob/main/asyncAPI/order.json) file to the current directory, it will be used as a mock event.
 Run the mock HTTP server, ideally in a new terminal (requires python 2 or 3):

 ```sh
 python3 -m http.server 8000